Samsung/tizen-docs/docs/application/dotnet/guides/nui/styling-controls-with-xaml.md

     ```csharp
    ThemeManager.ApplyTheme(theme)
     ```
-3. Use style defined in the XAML file in NUI component by setting the `StyleName` parameter as follows:
+3. Use style defined in the XAML file in the NUI component by setting the `StyleName` parameter as follows:
     ```csharp
     component.StyleName = <xaml_style_name>;
     ```